 Each school is assigned an inservice representative who has been district trained to coordinate the inservice records at each school site.
 Points are awarded based on the amount of seat time for each approved Inservice activity.
-Any inservice activity recorded in PGS for less than one hour must receive approval from the district inservice staff.

 In order to earn points for an approved school-based Inservice activity, an individual must: